LIVEABOARD SEARCH

 Day 1

-Days 2-7
+Core Days

-Addu Atoll, Maldives' southernmost urban center, is an advanced diver's paradise with pristine reefs and over 30 world-class sites.
+Addu Atoll, the Maldives' southernmost urban center, is an advanced diver's paradise with pristine reefs and over 30 world-class sites.
 Highlights include year-round manta rays, various sharks (including occasional tigers and hammerheads), turtles, big fish, and the iconic British Loyalty shipwreck.
 Its wide channels boast spectacular coral formations and abundant marine life, with Maa Kandu Channel being a prime spot for guaranteed manta ray encounters.

 Day 8